Menu

 Transgender woman with a mischevious smile on her face.
 She has gorgeous curly auburn hair framing her face, wearing a white shirt with a collar, her hands under her chin.Gender Affirmation: For transgender individuals, facial hair removal is not merely a cosmetic enhancement but a vital component of their transition, allowing them to embody their true gender identity, boosting confidence and enhancing quality of life.
 Similarly, for cisgender women, removing facial hair is also crucial for gender affirmation, helping them feel more aligned with their femininity and enhancing their sense of self.
 Recognizing facial hair removal as a gender-affirming procedure underscores the importance of supporting individuals in their gender journeys, whether transitioning or managing hormonal imbalances.

-The Need for Policy Change
+The Need for Policy Change - Inclusive Healthcare Policies in Canada

-Be the Advocate for Change!
+Be the Advocate for Change - Gender-Affirming Electrolysis

-If your extended benefits plan covers electrolysis permanent hair removal for gender affirmation for people who are transitioning but doesn't cover it for women with hormonal imbalances (diagnosed or not), take action.
-Reach out to your HR department or your Union and let them know this disparity is unacceptable and that it should be a benefit for all employees.
-Additionally, contact your Member of the Legislative Assembly (MLA) or your Member of Parliament (MP) to push for changes at the federal level.
+If your extended benefits plan doesn’t cover electrolysis at all, don’t stop there.
+Reach out to your HR department or your Union and let them know this disparity is unacceptable - electrolysis should be a covered benefit for all employees, regardless of gender or diagnosis.
+You can also contact your Member of the Legislative Assembly (MLA) or your Member of Parliament (MP) to advocate for change at the federal level.

 Ready to Take the Next Step?